evmarts/meme-recycler/README.md

 # meme-recycler

-The goal of this project is to take an image of meme and output a reformatted image of the meme.
+The goal of this project is to take an image of meme and output a reformatted image of same the meme.

 ## Notes